sevas/sevas.github.io-src/_posts/2010-09-12-multiple-python-windows.md

 <script src="http://gist.github.com/575989.js?file=epd62.bat"></script>

-Change the `PYTHON_ROOT` variable to the root folder of the python installation you're configuring.
+Copy this, and change the `PYTHON_ROOT` variable to the root folder of the python installation you're configuring.
+Put the file anywhere you want to.

 Next, we will create a shortcut to a windows command prompt that will automatically call that script, and setup your environmnent.